alberttwong/MMM-iFrame/README.md

 </table>

 ## This is an open source project
-That means you have the code to fix issues.
-If you'd like issues to be fixed, please sponsor it using https://issuehunt.io/repos/93804431
+That means you have the code to fix issues and that the code, this module, is unsupported.
+If you'd like issues to be fixed, please sponsor fixes using https://issuehunt.io/repos/93804431